filipjonckers/azure-devops-bulk-workitems/README.md

 This file contains details for each work item that will be created.
 Multiple YAML documents can be put in this file, each delimited by **---** (three dashes).
+Optional Subtasks will be created and linked to a work item if specified.
+The subtasks will use the same area and iteration but will not be assigned to anyone.

 The following fields are currently supported: